Paint Problem Solver

 Prevention

-• Do not exceed a product's maximum recoat time during or after application.
+- Do not exceed a product's maximum recoat time.

-• Allow enamels or urethanes to thoroughly cure before recoating or attempting a repair.
+- Allow enamels or urethanes to thoroughly cure before recoating.

-• Avoid the use of lacquer products over an air dried enamel finish.
+- Avoid lacquer products over an air dried enamel finish.

-• apply two component primer surfacer and/or sealer as a barrier between the new and the old finish.
-When applying two component undercoats over soluble finishes, the complete panel must be coated.
+- Apply two component primer surfacer and/or sealer as a barrier between new and old finish.

 Cause

-• Using a poor grade and/or too fast evaporating thinner/reducer for spray conditions.
+- Using a poor grade and/or too fast evaporating thinner/reducer.

-• Spraying over a deteriorated or solvent sensitive substrate finish without proper priming or sealing procedures.
+- Spraying over deteriorated or solvent-sensitive substrate without proper priming or sealing.

 Repair